cannorin/flxble/README.md

 # How to use

-First, execute `flxble init-blog` and the empty blog will be created in the current directory.
+First of all, execute `flxble init-blog` and an empty blog will be created in the current directory.

 `flxble new-page src/blog/<any_name>.md` to create a new page.

-Finally, `flxble render-blog` to turn the articles into a blog.
+`flxble render-blog` to turn your articles into a blog.

 # Config file - `flxble.toml`